 Building Arizona Families is proud to offer Interstate Adoptions for children in the Foster Care System.

 Our Interstate Program is an exciting program where foster children in the United States, which have been found legally eligible for adoption and are available to be placed directly with adoptive families.
-The majority of these children are 6 years of age or older, but there are some cases of younger children available, particularly those in sibling groups are higher level of care needs.
+The majority of these children are 6 years of age or older, but there are some cases of younger children available, particularly those in sibling groups and higher level of care needs.
 Building Arizona Families does direct adoption placements.
 This means that the adoptive family is not foster care certified but licensed to adopt through a home study, making these direct adoptions.
 The foster children come to live in your home and, after approximately 6 months, your family legally adopts the children.

 Below you will find some general information about what the Interstate Adoption process entails.
 The basic steps of the adoption process are as follows: